List of largest insects: Grasshoppers, crickets, and relatives (Orthoptera)

-The order Orthoptera contains two suborders (Caelifera and Ensifera), with four infraorders (Gryllidea, Tettigoniidea, Tridactylidea and Acrididea) and multiple different families within them both.
-Most people will be more familiar their common names (for example: "Grasshoppers", "True crickets", "Katydids/Bush crickets", "Wētās/King crickets" ect.).
+The order Orthoptera contains two suborders (Caelifera and Ensifera), with four infraorders (Gryllidea, Tettigoniidea, Tridactylidea, and Acrididea) and multiple different families within them both.

 The heaviest of this widespread, varied complex of insects is the Little Barrier Island giant wētā, Deinacrida heteracantha, of New Zealand; one specimen weighed 71 g and measured nearly 10 cm, giving it one of the largest insect weights ever known.
 These heavyweight insects can be over 9 cm long.

 The largest (heaviest) macropredatory (animal that will eat prey of a similar size or larger than itself) Orthopteran is Sia ferox (also known as "Riokku" (リオック) or the "Giant Raspy Cricket"), from the family Stenopelmatidae (suborder Ensifera).
 It can measure more than 9 cm and weigh more than 35 g.
 Other species of macropredatory Orthoptera can get almost as large: Sia incisa, Anostostoma australasiae and Motuweta isolata (all from the superfamily Stenopelmatoidea).
 The giant predatory katydids (family Tettigoniidae) of the genus Saga aren't quite as robust.

 The heaviest katydids (family Tettigoniidae) are the members of the genus Panoploscelis (The "spiny lobster katydids").
 The largest species within the genus Saga are almost as heavy.

 The katydid (family Tettigoniidae) Pseudophyllanax imperialis has the largest wingspan of any Orthoptera, at more than 26 cm.
 Other genera of Orthoptera can have wingspans almost as large (over 25 cm): Arachnacris, Siliquofera, Pseudophyllus, Tropidacris and Titanacris.

 The heaviest species of grasshopper (nanorder Acridomorpha) are the females of the endangered giant bladder grasshopper; Physophorina livingstoni.

 The subspecies Tropidacris cristata dux has the largest wingspan of any grasshopper (nanorder Acridomorpha): at 25 cm.
 Other species of Tropidacris and the closely related genus Titanacris can have wingspans almost as large.

 The grasshopper Proscopia gigantea has the largest body length of any grasshopper (nanorder Acridomorpha) and of any Orthopteran at over 18 cm.
 Other species of Proscopia and the closely related genus Pseudoproscopia (all from the family Proscopiidae) can reach lengths almost as large (over 17 cm).

 The largest species of true cricket (Grylloidea) are the members of the genus Brachytrupes, which can reach a lengths of up to 7.5 cm.